The Inc. Blot

 More about Lauren Sams

-Anna Goldsworthy is the author of Piano Lessons and the Quarterly Essay Unfinished Business: Sex, Freedom and Misogyny.
+Anna Goldsworthy is the author of Piano Lessons, Welcome to Your New Life and the Quarterly Essay Unfinished Business: Sex, Freedom and Misogyny.
 Her writing has appeared in the Monthly, the Age, the Australian, the Adelaide Review and The Best Australian Essays.
 She is also a concert pianist, with several recordings to her name.

 More about Anna Goldsworthy